Ramiz Alia

-Ramiz Tafë Alia ([ɾaˈmiz aˈlia]; 18 October 1925 – 7 October 2011) was an Albanian politician serving as the second and last leader of the People's Socialist Republic of Albania from 1985 to 1991, serving as First Secretary of the Party of Labour of Albania.
+Ramiz Alia ([ɾaˈmiz aˈlia]; 18 October 1925 – 7 October 2011) was an Albanian politician serving as the second and last leader of the People's Socialist Republic of Albania from 1985 to 1991, serving as First Secretary of the Party of Labour of Albania.
 He was also the country's head of state from 1982 to 1992.
 He had been seen as a successor by Enver Hoxha and took power after Hoxha died.

 Early life and politics

-Alia was born on 18 October 1925 in Shkodër to Muslim parents who fled from persecution in Kingdom of Yugoslavia.
+Alia was born on 18 October 1925, in Shkodër to Gheg Albanian parents who were Muslim.
+They fled persecution in Yugoslavia.
 He grew up and spent his childhood in Tirana.
-In the early part of World War II Alia was a member of a fascist youth organisation known as the Fascist Lictor Youth Organisation but joined the underground Albanian Communist Youth Organisation in 1941.
+In the early part of World War II, Alia was a member of a fascist youth organisation known as the Fascist Lictor Youth Organisation but joined the underground Albanian Communist Youth Organisation in 1941.
 In 1943, he became a member of the Albanian Communist Party.
-He had risen rapidly under Hoxha's patronage, and was elected to the Central Committee in 1948, and in 1956 was named a candidate member of the Politburo.
-By 1961 he was made a full member of the Politburo (Politburo of the Party of Labour of Albania).Eastern Christianity and the Cold War, 1945-91, p.154 Alia distinguished himself as the chief ideologist in the social and cultural fields for the Party of Labour of Albania, specifically during the years of the Cultural and Ideological Revolution.
+He had risen rapidly under Hoxha's patronage, and was elected to the Central Committee in 1948, and in 1956, was named a candidate member of the Politburo.
+By 1961, he was made a full member of the Politburo (Politburo of the Party of Labour of Albania).Eastern Christianity and the Cold War, 1945-91, p.154 Alia distinguished himself as the chief ideologist in the social and cultural fields for the Party of Labour of Albania, specifically during the years of the Cultural and Ideological Revolution.

 Although Hoxha never designated an official successor, there were clear signs that he favoured Alia.
 In introducing Alia to one of his doctors, Hoxha said "My friend, I'm getting old, and my health is not the best it could be.
 Younger comrades, like this one [Alia], will step in."

 Political career

 First Secretary of the Albanian Labour Party

 After World War II, Alia resumed his duties in the Communist Youth Organisation, and at the First Congress of the Albanian Party of Labour in November 1948, he was elected to its Central Committee and was assigned to the department of agitation and propaganda.

-As late as 1988, Alia had continued insisting that Hoxha was the only statesman in decades who stayed loyal to Marxism-Leninism, claiming in his speech at the unveiling of Hoxha's statue in Skanderbeg Square: "Enver Hoxha has been and remains to this day the only name among the communist leaders of the last 4-5 decades who defended the teachings of Marxism-Leninism, the ideals of the revolution and socialism, both in theory and practice."
+As late as 1988, Alia had continued insisting that Hoxha was the only statesman in decades who stayed loyal to Marxism-Leninism, claiming in his speech at the unveiling of Hoxha's statue in Skanderbeg Square: "Enver Hoxha has been and remains to this day the only name among the communist leaders of the last 4–5 decades who defended the teachings of Marxism-Leninism, the ideals of the revolution and socialism, both in theory and practice."